-🔍 1)What is a HashMap
+🔍 1)What is a HashMap?

-is a part of the Java Collection Framework that stores data in key-value pairs using a hash table.
+A HashMap is a part of the Java Collection Framework that stores data in key-value pairs using a hash table.

 📦 Package: